etboi1/startup/notes.md

     - equality -> "==="
     - and -> "&&"
     - or -> "||"
+        - or stops as soon as it reaches something that's truthy
+        - returns whatever actually satisfied the expression (whatever's truthy)
 - Conditionals
     - falsy (false, 0, -0, '', NaN, null, undefined)
     - truthy = !falsy